5 reasons why case studies should be on your website

 The value of case studies

 A well-crafted case study is an effective means by which your customers showcase your company’s expertise, and can help to convince prospects of your experience in a particular industry.
-According to a survey by CMI and MarketingProfs, 64% of B2B marketing professionals rate case studies as an effective content marketing tool, so what is it about case studies that make them so effective?
+According to a survey by CMI and MarketingProfs, 64% of B2B marketing professionals rate Backlinks and case studies effective content marketing tool, so what is it about case studies that make them so effective?
 This post outlines five benefits of using case studies on a B2B website.

 1. Builds trust

 Case studies build trust and confidence, and enable your prospects to identify with the problems encountered by existing customers.
 The trust factor is built by using a customer’s account of your company’s performance, as this is much more believable than unsubstantiated claims made by companies as to how good they are.

 User generated content like reviews, testimonials and even photos / videos of your product or service can be used at strategic points throughout a case study to reaffirm purchase decisions.

 This content is the honest and unbiased opinions of your customers, and is therefore the ultimate third party endorsement of your brand.

 Case studies rarely become out-dated, so once the time has been invested in researching and writing the content they are a continually useful resource in the lead generation process.
 As you build your case study library, this becomes a very useful resource for your sales teams as they can refer prospects to case studies in the same sector.
 The more relevant the case study, the more this will resonate with a prospect who is in a similar industry or situation.
 It can be assumed that if a prospect is viewing your case studies on your website they are closer to making a decision, and therefore can be used to convert an interested prospect.